shatadalsamui/SAMCFD/README.md

 ---

 For issues, open a PR or issue in the repo.
-**CFD-Broker: Built for scale.
+**SAMEX: Built for scale.
 Engineered for speed.
 Designed for developers.**